Temporary Visitor Policy

 - For a child, two parents or guardians may visit during hospital visiting hours, and one may remain overnight if the hospital can accommodate it.

-Outpatients who are suspected or confirmed to have COVID-19 may not be joined by any visitors.
+With the exception of people with disabilities, outpatients who are suspected or confirmed to have COVID-19 may not be joined by any visitors.

 Given the highly infectious nature of the virus, all visitors — especially those visiting patients in COVID-positive units — must take infection prevention measures as directed by staff.
+Visitors to suspected or confirmed COVID patients must consent to an acknowledgment of risk statement.
+All visitors must be age 18 or older, unless they are the parent of a patient.

 Only one person may visit per day; however, the visitor can vary from day to day.
 Each hospital sets visiting hours.
+All visitors must be age 18 or older, unless they are the parent of a patient.

 Exceptions to the One-Person Limit